Skip to main content

 We Believe Listening is Essential to Growth and Connection

-That’s why we launched monthly Equity Chats – a Saturday morning Zoom series where we come together to reflect, learn, and build community.
-Each session is grounded in a shared resource like a book, article, or video.
-Open to all, the chats provide a reflective space for community members, staff, volunteers, and board members to listen and learn from and about each other.
-It’s an opportunity to grow in awareness, challenge assumptions, and take intentional steps toward eliminating subconscious biases.
+That’s why Daily Work launched Equity Chats – a monthly Saturday morning Zoom series where we come together to reflect, learn, and build community.
+Each session is grounded in a common resource such as a book, article, or video.

-• Click the button below to receive Zoom link via email
+• Click button below to receive an emailed Zoom link for the next event

 • Questions?
 Email julie@daily-work.org